-If the DMAxSTA (and/or DMAxSTB) register is initialized to a value that will result in the DMA channel reading or writing RAM addresses outside of accessible space, DMA channel writes to this memory address are ignored.
+If the DMAxSTA (and/or DMAxSTB) register is initialized to a value that will result in the DMA channel reading or writing RAM addresses outside of DMA RAM space, DMA channel writes to this memory address are ignored.
 DMA channel reads from this memory address result in a read of '0'.
-If the DMA module attempts to access any unimplemented memory address, a DMA Address Error Trap is issued, and the DMA Address Error Soft Trap Status bit (DAE) is set.

-22.5.4 DMA Transfer Count Setup
+22.5.4 DMA Transfer Count Set Up

-In the fourth step of the DMA setup process, each DMA channel must be programmed to service N + 1 number of requests before the data block transfer is considered complete.
-The value 'N' is specified by programming the DMA Channel x Transfer Count register (DMAxCNT).
+In the fourth step of the DMA set-up process, each DMA channel must be programmed to service N + 1 number of requests before the data block transfer is considered complete.
+The value 'N' is specified by programming DMA Channel x Transfer Count (DMAxCNT) register.
 That is, a DMAxCNT value of '0' will transfer one element.